zimmerle/scholar-utils/README.md

 # scholar-utils

+Set of scripts to grab data from Google Scholar.

-## Given author, return the indexes
+### Given author, return the indexes

 The script returns the h-index, i10-index, and research interests for a given author.